Keth Explores Deeper Issues through Art and Counseling

 Now as a high school graduate, Keth is attending Evergreen College this fall and pursuing their passion for comic book art.
 They hope to create narratives that promote social justice and empower minorities of all genders, races, religions, and sexual orientations, letting them know they are not alone.

-This holiday season provide youth with hope for a brighter future!
+Provide youth with hope for a brighter future!

 Keth’s story of success is only made possible through the support of our amazing donors.
 If you’d like to participate and change the narrative for a child or youth struggling with depression, identity issues or other mental health and substance use challenges, please donate today.